Kelisei/Kelisei/README.md

 I'm a CS student a the UNLP, I enjoy learning new concepts and sharing them with the world :earth_americas:.
 I'm on my second year currently, and I've seen mainly Pascal and Assembly.
 And also started web projects of my own.

-## I’m currently learning Python :snake: and Java :coffee
+## I’m currently learning Python :snake: and Java :coffee:

 ### I currently know this techs